dpomnean/TECS/README.md

 # TECS
-create/update tickets in Trac via email
+create/update tickets in Trac via email, and will consume attachments into the ticket as well.